ecomohr/ecomohr.github.io/README.md

 Hey there, I’m Eknoor Kaur – a Bay Area native and software engineer.
 When I'm not immersed in the digital world, you'll find me cheering on the Golden State Warriors, lost in the pages of a captivating book, or wandering through nature.
 Occasionally, I can also be found indulging in a binge-watch of silly reality TV shows or teen dramas – because sometimes, a bit of whimsy is just what the heart needs.

 But beyond my passions lies a deeper story.
 Growing up, I harbored a fear of technology, until I discovered Girls Who Code, a program that not only taught me the ropes but instilled in me a newfound confidence.
 It was a turning point that led me to pursue a career in tech, driven by a desire to make the field more accessible to others like me.
-Now, I find joy in sharing knowledge and empowering others through teaching or mentoring whenever I can – there's nothing quite like guiding others to discover their own potential.
-And amidst the hustle and bustle, spending time with friends and family keeps me grounded, rejuvenated, and reminded of life's simple joys.
+Now, I find joy in sharing knowledge and empowering others through teaching or mentoring whenever I can – there's nothing quite like guiding others to discover their own potential!

 ## Notes

-Welcome to my collection of notes, inspired by my time in college.
+Welcome to a collection of notes, inspired by my time in college.

 **CS61a : Structure and Interpretation of Computer Programs** \
 [Control & Environments](first.pdf) \